Data Breach Prevention:

 Validate if your organization is currently breached or has been breached in the past.
 UnderDefense Services team of cybersecurity experts is ready to help.

-How to prevent a data breach and protect critical information
+How to prevent a data breach and protect critical information: DLP strategy

-Efficient data breach prevention involves all facets of the organization and every person that interacts with its system.
+Efficient data breaches prevention and data loss prevention (DLP) involves all facets of the organization and every person that interacts with its system.
 This includes IT personnel, employees with administrative privileges, and even their personal devices.

 Implement DID solutions

-Defense in Depth (DiD) means the implementation of layered defensive mechanisms that prevent unsanctioned access.
+Defense in Depth (DiD) means the implementation of layered defensive mechanisms for prevention unsanctioned data access.

 Popular examples of DiD measures include:

-- Advanced monitoring and analytics software (tools that notify you about unusual activities in the system).
+- Advanced security software (monitoring and analytics software are tools that notify you about unusual activities in the system).

-- Effective anti-malware solutions (web application firewalls that filter out SQL injections, Intrusion detection/prevention systems etc.).
+- Effective anti-malware DLP solutions (web application firewalls that filter out SQL injections, Intrusion detection/prevention systems etc.).

 - Multi-factor authentication (account, application, or VPN login methods that enable users to enter one-time generated passwords).